 Siege: Siege is a lot like a combination of Total Defense and Last Stand.
-The defending team must hide a box somewhere in the arena and defend it.
+The defending team must hide a box in our giant red building and defend it.
 The trick is that they have only one life.
 The attacking team, which has infinite respawns, will send wave after wave against them in hopes of grabbing that box and taking it back to their base.
 After the box is returned, the game is flipped and done again the opposite way.
 Quickest team to return the box wins.

 Unlike Search and Destroy, the bomb has already been planted!
 This game is a race to set up a defense or mount an offense.
 Both teams start behind their base with the bomb ticking.
 One team's goal is to get to the bomb and stop it from blowing up by decoding a lengthy sequence.
 The other team's goal is to stop them.